matomo-org/developer-documentation/docs/4.x/generated/Piwik/Plugins/Goals/Columns/Metrics/GoalSpecific/ConversionPageRate.md

 party services that connect with Matomo can make full use of the data your plugin tracks.

-See Metrics for the list of available semantic types.
+See [Dimension](/api-reference/Piwik/Columns/Dimension) for the list of available semantic types.

 #### Signature